myselfHimanshu/ai-vision-program/Session-08/README.md

 ### Objective

-- Achieve an accuracy of greater than 80% on CIFAR-10 dataset
+- Achieve an accuracy of greater than 85% on CIFAR-10 dataset
-    - architecture to C1C2C3C40 (basically 3 MPs)
+    - architecture ResNet18
-    - total params to be less than 1M
-    - RF must be more than 44
-    - one of the layers must use Depthwise Separable Convolution
-    - one of the layers must use Dilated Convolution
-    - use GAP

 ### Template Structure